Kungsbacka/LifecycleManager/README.md

 The following permissions are needed for the account running the script:

-* Read/write in script folder.
+* Read and write permissions in the script folder.
 Reports are created temporarily in this folder before they are sent.
 * Manage users in Active Directory (create, update and remove)
-* Read/write in databases MetaDirectory and ADEvents
+* Read and write permissions in databases MetaDirectory and ADEvents
 * Start SQL Agent job for Active Directory import

 ## Additional information